Will I experience relief of my physical or psychological symptoms?

 Potentially anyone, any age, any species.
-If you’re currently experiencing an intense psychological condition or are currently utilizing either chemotherapy or other types of energy work, this work may be contraindicated.
+If you’re currently experiencing an intense psychological condition, are currently utilizing either chemotherapy or other types of energy work, or have a tendency to shirk responsibility for your experiences, this work may be contraindicated.

 Why might I want to do this work, Colin?

 Is there anything remotely as satisfying as reconnecting with your true nature?
 Perhaps you feel called to the work, or I've managed to convey that it's generally beneficial every time.
 Perhaps you want to fundamentally increase your overall resiliency and equanimity or to better remember who you really are.